 Founded in 2016 in the garage of the home Cavale shares with her husband (and fellow entrepreneur) Jim and their three children, GLOW now employs a total of 63 professionals – known as “GlowPros” – who provide clients with on-demand hairstyle, makeup and other beauty services.
 The company operates in Birmingham and Nashville, as well as the Alabama cities of Huntsville, Montgomery, Tuscaloosa and Gadsden, and Cavale says she hopes to expand into Georgia and to New Orleans during 2020.

 The new year will also find GLOW in new office space.
-Having outgrown its space at Birmingham’s Innovation Depot — the Southeast’s largest business incubator, housing nearly 100 early-stage technology, biotech life sciences and engineering firms — Glow is joining five other companies in the newly restored Iron Age Building in downtown Birmingham.
+Having outgrown its space at Birmingham’s Innovation Depot – the Southeast’s largest business incubator, housing nearly 100 early-stage technology, biotech life sciences and engineering firms – Glow is joining five other companies in the newly restored Iron Age Building in downtown Birmingham.
 Built in 1886 but empty since the early 1990s, the historic structure is one of only two surviving buildings in the city with cast iron facades.
-Cavale says the building’s reemergence as a center of innovation and growth is in keeping with the city’s entrepreneurial spirit.
+The office building has been fitted with a wide range of exciting new office furniture from office furnishing companies such as Versare including cubicle workstations and much more.
+Moreover, Cavale says the building’s reemergence as a center of innovation and growth is in keeping with the city’s entrepreneurial spirit.
+The moving process will of course involve transporting a lot of equipment from the old premises to the new one, in which case GLOW may want to rent moving crates at phs Teacrate in order to pack all their property up efficiently so it can all go as smooth as can be.

 “I’m a huge fan of Birmingham and Alabama,” declares Cavale, a native of Puerto Rico who has lived in Boston, New York, Los Angeles and Miami.
 “It’s a wonderful place to live and raise a family, and I can’t think of another place that would have made me feel more welcome as a woman and minority entrepreneur.”